 The Foundation has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
 Endowment assets include those assets of donor restricted funds that the Foundation must hold in perpetuity or for a donor specified period as well as Board designated funds.
 Under this policy, as approved by the Board of Directors, the endowment assets are invested in a manner that is intended to produce results that exceed the price and yield results of the appropriate index while assuring a moderate level of investment risk.
+Therefore, the Foundation expects its endowment assets, over time, to produce an average rate of return of approximately 5.0% annually.
 Actual returns in any given year may vary from this amount.